-Development of the Inpatient Rehabilitation Facility Experience of Care Survey
+Development of the IRF Experience of Care Survey

-The Centers for Medicare & Medicaid Services (CMS) developed an experience of care survey for inpatient rehabilitation facilities (IRFs).
-Under contract with Research Triangle Institute International (RTI International), the survey was developed in accordance with the Blueprint for the CMS Measures Management System and Getting the CAHPS® Trademark: A Guide for Survey Developers (note: this survey does not have the Consumer Assessment of Healthcare Providers and Systems [CAHPS] trademark).
+The Centers for Medicare & Medicaid Services (CMS) developed an experience of care survey for Inpatient Rehabilitation Facilities (IRFs).
+Under contract with Research Triangle Institute International (RTI International), the survey was developed according to the Blueprint for the CMS Measures Management System and Getting the CAHPS® Trademark: A Guide for Survey Developers (note: this survey does not have the Consumer Assessment of Healthcare Providers and Systems [CAHPS] trademark).
 While CMS is not including this survey in the IRF Quality Reporting Program at this time, CMS is providing this survey and accompanying materials for public use.
-CMS is not able to provide assistance to facilities on the use of this survey, answer technical questions about the use of this survey, or provide analysis support.
+CMS cannot assist facilities on the use of this survey, answer technical questions about the use of this survey, or provide analysis support.
 Facilities and vendors should not send survey data to CMS; survey data submitted to CMS will be deleted.
-CMS is able to answer basic questions about the survey by emailing: firstname.lastname@example.org.
+CMS can answer basic questions about the survey.
+Email questions to email@example.com.

-Patient Mix Adjustment (PDF) – This document explains the process for developing adjustments for mode and patient risk factors on the survey.
+Mode and Patient Mix Adjustment (PDF): This document explains the process for developing adjustments for mode and patient risk factors on the survey.
 Mode and patient risk adjustment, also known as patient mix or case mix adjustment, is a statistical process that adjusts facility performance scores up or down to account for significant sources of bias in facilities’ data that are beyond their control.

-Spanish CATI Script (PDF) - This is the CATI scrip in Spanish.
+Spanish CATI Script (PDF): This is the CATI script in Spanish.